8 Best Back Exercises for Women (30-Minute Workout)

 woman lying on her stomach performing superman exercise as example of best back exercises at home

-How To Do Prone Superman Back Flys and Extensions
+How to Do a Prone Superman Back Fly and Extension

 1. Lie face down on a mat or flat surface with your legs straight out behind you.
 “Goal post” your arms, bending both elbows to 90 degrees, elbows in line with shoulders.
 Keep your neck in a neutral position by looking down towards the floor.